Deffro/deffro.github.io/_projects/emotion-detection-on-movie-reviews.md

 | Sadness | sad, lonely, gloomy, depressed, unhappy, down, disheartened, sorrowful, painful, guilty      |
 | Surprise | astonished, bewildered, survrised, confused, sudden, unaware, shocked, perplexed, what, unexpected     |

 Reviews were extracted that contained the above words, resulting in a total of **2,514** sentences.
-We need **labels** for **supervised** machine learning, so **3 human judjes** were selected to classify each sentence into one category.
+We need **labels** for **supervised** machine learning, so **3 human judges** were selected to classify each sentence into one category.
 The question that they had to answer was **"Classify the sentence according on the sentiment it exudes"**.
 The choice of the no-emotion and mixed-emotion were also possible.
-The judjes were first trained on already classified examples in order to be more confident.
+The judges were first trained on already classified examples in order to be more confident.

 It is very normal that the human judges will disagree on several sentences.
 There exist metrics which quantify the agreement between the judges called **inter-annotator agreement**.
 I used **Cohen's kappa** which is used to compare the degree of consensus among reviewers in categorizing sentences into mutually exclusive categories.
 Results between each judge pair are shown below.